 When it comes to accessing the Internet, the mobile phone dominates.

 E-commerce is dramatically changing the patterns and rhythms of commerce in China.
 It frees consumers from the restraints of time and location.
-Shoppers are no longer restricted to retail hours, with around one third of Taobao’s online sales occurring before 10.00am and after 8.00pm.
+Chinese online shoppers are no longer restricted to retail hours, with around one third of Taobao’s online sales occurring before 10.00am and after 8.00pm.
 However, when it comes to researching online, people tend to be more active during work hours.
 Sogou search data shows Chinese tourists prefer to research travel information predominantly between 10am and 6pm, 3pm being the peak time.

 A Chinese consumer will make 10 to 12 visits to online and offline touch points before buying an expensive item.